derektypist/game-of-life/README.md

 # Game of Life

 According to [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), Game of Life is a zero-player game, meaning that its evaluation is determined by its initial state, requiring no further input.
+The aim is to implement this game using the technologies of HTML, CSS, JavaScript and React.

 ## UX